 Depreciation

-Depreciation is calculated based on the depreciable amount of leasehold improvement and equipment, which comprises the cost of an asset, or other amount substituted for cost, less its residual value, and recognised in profit or loss using a straight-line basis over the estimated useful lives of each component of an asset.
+Depreciation is calculated based on the depreciable amount of leasehold improvement and equipment, which comprises the cost of an asset less its residual value, and recognised in profit or loss using a straight-line basis over the estimated useful lives of each component of an asset.
 Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
-No depreciation is provided on assets under construction.
+No depreciation is provided on assets under installation.

 The estimated useful lives are as follows: